Night Shift (Jon Pardi song): Commercial performance

 "Night Shift" debuted at number 98 on the Billboard Hot 100 the week of February 9, 2019 and remained there until the week after.
 It reappeared on the week of March 16 at number 86.
 Nine weeks later, it peaked at number 56 the week of May 18, and stayed there for sixteen weeks.
-On July 15, 2022, the song was certified double platinum by the RIAA in the US for over two million units consumed in the United States.
+On September 5, 2023, the song was certified triple platinum by the RIAA in the US for over three million units consumed in the United States.
 The song has sold 95,000 copies in that country as of April 2019.
 In Canada, the track debuted at number 99 on the Canadian Hot 100 the week of February 2 and peaked at number 88 the week after.
 It reappeared at number 96 the week of March 23 and made it to number 90 the next week.
 The song made its third reappearance on the chart at number 94 the week of May 25, and stayed there for seven weeks.